massixone/smartbackup/README.md

 ```

 ### SDBU_EMAIL_NAME
-This is a string to be used as "From" name, when sendine emails
+This is a string to be used as "From" name, when sending emails

 #### Default: "Xatlas Backup"